Principles and Guidelines

 III.
 Director Qualifications

 Criteria for Membership.
 The Company’s Nominating and Corporate Governance Committee is responsible for reviewing annually with the Board the desired skills and characteristics of directors, as well as the composition of the Board as a whole.
-Among other factors, this assessment should include an analysis of the independence of directors, as well as consideration, in the context of the needs of the Board, of the members: diversity, skills, integrity. moral responsibility, policy-making experience, ability to work constructively with the Company’s management and directors, capacity to evaluate strategy and reach sound conclusions, availability of to do justice to duties as a director and willingness to devote the time required, and awareness of the social, political and economic environment.
+Among other factors, this assessment should include an analysis of the independence of directors, as well as consideration, in the context of the needs of the Board, of the members’: diversity, skills, integrity, moral responsibility, policy-making and corporate management experience, experience in finance and accounting, ability to work constructively with the Company’s management and other directors, capacity to evaluate strategy and reach sound conclusions, ability to fulfill the duties of a director and willingness to devote the time required, and awareness of the social, political and economic environment in which the Company operates.
+In addition, the Board will consider whether there are potential conflicts of interest with the candidate’s other personal and professional pursuits.
+The Nominating and Corporate Governance Committee and the Board should monitor the mix of specific experience, qualifications and skills of its directors in order to ensure that the Board, as a whole, has the necessary tools to perform its oversight function effectively in light of the Company’s business and structure.

 Invitation to Join Board.
-The invitation to join the Board should be extended by the Chairman of the Nominating and Corporate Governance Committee and the Chairman of the Board.
+An invitation to join the Board should be extended by the Chairman of the Nominating and Corporate Governance Committee and the Chairman of the Board, after obtaining the requisite approval of the Board.

 Selection of Chairman of the Board and Chief Executive Officer.
 The Board does not have a policy as to whether or not the Chairman of the Board should be an independent director.
 Instead, the Board should select the Chairman of the Board and Chief Executive Officer in the manner that it determines to be in the best interests of the Company’s shareholders.

 Lead Independent Director.
-When the Chairman of the Board is a member of the Company’s management, the Board should elect a “Lead Independent Director,” who will have the responsibility to schedule, prepare agendas for and conduct meetings of non-management directors.
-The Lead Independent Director will communicate with the Chairman of the Board, disseminate information to the Board and raise issues with management on behalf of the non-management directors when appropriate.
+When the Chairman of the Board is a member of the Company’s management, or does not otherwise qualify as independent, or at such other times as the Board may deem appropriate, the Board should elect a “Lead Independent Director,” who will have the responsibility to schedule, prepare agendas for and conduct meetings of the independent directors.
+The Lead Independent Director will communicate with the Chairman of the Board, disseminate information to the Board and raise issues with management on behalf of the independent directors when appropriate.

 Change of Responsibility of Director.
 An individual director who retires from his or her employment, or whose position of employment materially changes, should inform the Nominating and Corporate Governance Committee and the Chairman of the Board at the time of the change for their consideration.
 It is not the intention of the Board to mandate the resignation of every director whose responsibility has changed, but rather to provide an opportunity for the Board to review the continued appropriateness of Board membership under the changed circumstances.